 Table of Contents

-This book is about avoiding failure.
-It examines not only how to do things right, but how to do them wrong, so you can recognize and correct problems early.
-My hope is that after reading it, you will have a repertory of techniques not just for avoiding common pitfalls of open source development, but also for dealing with the growth and maintenance of a successful project.
+This book will examine not only how to do open source right, but how to do it wrong, so you can recognize and correct problems early.
+My hope is that after reading it, you will have a repertory of techniques not just for avoiding common pitfalls, but for dealing with the growth and maintenance of a successful project.
 Success is not a zero-sum game, and this book is not about winning or getting ahead of the competition.
 Indeed, an important part of running an open source project is working smoothly with other, related projects.
 In the long run, every successful project contributes to the well-being of the overall, worldwide body of free software.

-It would be tempting to say that free software projects fail for the same sorts of reasons proprietary software projects do.
-Certainly, free software has no monopoly on unrealistic requirements, vague specifications, poor resource management, insufficient design phases, or any of the other hobgoblins already well known to the software industry.
+It would be tempting to say that when free software projects fail, they do so for the same sorts of reasons proprietary software projects do.
+Certainly, free software has no monopoly on unrealistic requirements, vague specifications, poor staff management, ignoring user feedback, or any of the other hobgoblins already well known to the software industry.
 There is a huge body of writing on these topics, and I will try not to duplicate it in this book.
 Instead, I will attempt to describe the problems peculiar to free software.
-When a free software project runs aground, it is often because the developers (or the managers) did not appreciate the unique problems of open source software development, even though they might be quite well-prepared for the better-known difficulties of closed-source development.
+When a free software project runs aground, it is often because the participants did not appreciate the unique problems of open source software development, even though they might be quite well-prepared for the familiar difficulties that afflict software development generally.

 Open source does work, but it is most definitely not a panacea.
 If there's a cautionary tale here, it is that you can't take a dying project, sprinkle it with the magic pixie dust of "open source," and have everything magically work out.
 Software is hard.
 The issues aren't that simple.

 A related mistake is that of skimping on presentation and packaging, figuring that these can always be done later, when the project is well under way.
-Presentation and packaging comprise a wide range of tasks, all revolving around the theme of reducing the barrier to entry.
-Making the project inviting to the uninitiated means writing user and developer documentation, setting up docs that are informative to newcomers, automating as much of the software's compilation and installation as possible, etc.
+Presentation and packaging comprise a wide range of tasks, all revolving around the theme of clearing away distractions and cognitive barriers for newcomers — reducing the amount of work they need to do to get from wherever they are to "the next step" of engagement.
+The web site has to look good, the software's compilation, packaging, and installation should be as automated as possible, etc.

 Many programmers unfortunately treat this kind of work as being of secondary importance to the code itself.
 There are a couple of reasons for this.
 First, it can feel like busywork, because its benefits are most visible to those least familiar with the project — and vice versa: after all, the people who develop the code don't really need the packaging.
 They already know how to install, administer, and use the software, because they wrote it.
 Second, the skills required to do presentation and packaging well are often completely different from those required to write code.
 People tend to focus on what they're good at, even if it might serve the project better to spend a little time on something that suits them less.
 Chapter 2, Getting Started discusses presentation and packaging in detail, and explains why it's crucial that they be a priority from the very start of the project.

 That last category, failures of cultural navigation, includes an interesting phenomenon: certain types of organizations are structurally less compatible with open source development than others.
-One of the great surprises for me in preparing the second edition of this book was realizing that, on the whole, my experiences indicated that governments are less naturally suited to participating in free software projects than private-sector, for-profit corporations, with non-profits somewhere in between the two.
-There are many reasons for this (see the section called “Governments and Open Source”), and the problems are certainly surmountable, but it's worth noting that when an existing organization — particularly a hierarchical one, and particularly a hierarchical, risk-averse, and publicity-sensitive one — starts or joins an open source project, some adjustments will usually be needed.
+One of the great surprises for me in preparing the second edition of this book was realizing that, on the whole, experience indicates that governments are less suited to participating in free software projects than for-profit corporations are, with non-profits somewhere in between the two.
+There are many reasons for this (see the section called “Governments and Open Source”), and the problems are certainly surmountable, but it's worth noting that when an existing organization — particularly a hierarchical one, and particularly a hierarchical, risk-averse, and publicity-sensitive one — starts or joins an open source project, the organization will usually have to make some adjustments.

 This book is a practical guide, not an anthropological study or a history.
 However, a working knowledge of the origins of today's free software culture is an essential foundation for any practical advice.
 A person who understands the culture can travel far and wide in the open source world, encountering many local variations in custom and dialect, yet still be able to participate comfortably and effectively everywhere.
 In contrast, a person who does not understand the culture will find the process of organizing or participating in a project difficult and full of surprises.
-Since the number of people developing free software is still growing by leaps and bounds, there are many people in that latter category—this is largely a culture of recent immigrants, and will continue to be so for some time.
+Since the number of people developing free software continues to grow, there are many people in that latter category — this is largely a culture of recent immigrants, and will continue to be so for some time.
 If you think you might be one of them, the next section provides background for discussions you'll encounter later, both in this book and on the Internet.
 (On the other hand, if you've been working with open source for a while, you may already know a lot of its history, so feel free to skip the next section.)

 Software sharing has been around as long as software itself.
 In the early days of computers, manufacturers felt that competitive advantages were to be had mainly in hardware innovation, and therefore didn't pay much attention to software as a business asset.
 Many of the customers for these early machines were scientists or technicians, who were able to modify and extend the software shipped with the machine themselves.
 Customers sometimes distributed their patches back not only to the manufacturer, but to other owners of similar machines.
 The manufacturers often tolerated and even encouraged this: in their eyes, improvements to the software, from whatever source, just made the hardware more attractive to other potential customers.